 Environmental History

-The M.Phil. in Environmental History offers an advanced qualification to graduates in History, Political Science, History of Ideas, Cultural Studies or similar.
-This course gives students a firm understanding of the interplay of, and feedbacks between, nature and culture over time.
-The taught full- or part-time degree has a strong methodological focus, including training in digital humanities technologies, mixed (quantitative-qualitative) methods and innovative assessment design, supplemented by an optional self-financed field trip to Iceland.
-The purpose of this M.Phil. programme is to train students in methods and themes that are directly relevant to the professional workplace at a time when there is an increasing awareness of the need to include the competencies and insights of the humanities in understanding and addressing environmental issues, not least climate change.
-Training in critical thinking and mixed methods research skills will open up students' career perspectives in the public sector, media, private consultancies and NGOs, as well as being an excellent entry point for doctoral studies.
+The M.Phil. in Environmental History gives students a firm understanding of the interplay of, and feedbacks between, nature and culture over time, allowing them to develop much-needed historical perspectives on the evolution of current environmental challenges.
+During the course, students will explore methods and themes that are directly relevant to the professional workplace at a time when there is an increasing awareness of the need to include the competencies and insights of the humanities in understanding and addressing environmental issues, not least climate change.
+The course combines a strong methodological focus with an emphasis on interdisciplinary approaches and innovative assessment design.

 Subjects taught